How to banish toxic thoughts

-Research backs her up: chewing over problems, called ruminating or perseverating, has been linked to an increased risk for emotional health issues, like anxiety, stress, depression, and avoidance, and to increased symptoms in those who already have anxiety and depression.
-So, yes, figuring out what’s holding you down is key!
-Just don’t get mired in all the whys and wherefores.
+Research backs her up: chewing over problems has been linked to an increased risk for emotional health issues, like anxiety, stress, depression and avoidance - and to increased symptoms in those who already have anxiety and depression.
+So while figuring out what’s holding you down is key, try not to get caught up in all the whys and wherefores.

 2. Step into solutions

 Set a goal using words that point towards solving your problem, Nelson-Zlupko advises, rather than ones that reinforce it.
 “I’ll go back to college” is much stronger than “I’ll get out of my dead-end job,” for example.
 Just as important, she says, is picking goal statements that aren’t too difficult.
-“If you really hate your body, a goal of loving your body is going to be very hard to attain.
+“If you struggle with your body image, a goal of loving your body is going to be hard to attain.
 Something smaller, like ‘I’ll learn to be content with myself’ is a much better place to start.”

-Then think of three things you can do, right away— today—to take you closer to that goal.
+Then think of three things you can do right away ( today!) to take you closer to that goal.
 (Speak kindly to yourself.
 Wear a piece of clothing that flatters your best feature.
 Find a back stretch that simply feels good.
 See?
 You’re already succeeding.)
-“The point of any goal is not pass or fail, it’s to get you moving,” Nelson-Zlupko points out.
+“The point of any goal is not pass or fail, it’s to get you moving in the right direction,” Nelson-Zlupko explains.

 Weight loss is a great example.
 People can do everything right, expecting to lose a certain amount in a month.
-But sometimes they may lose just half that—or nothing.
-Outcome-focused folks will feel they’ve failed.
-But the footwork-focused “may be disappointed, but they’ll know that they succeeded at choosing healthier behaviours.”
+But sometimes they may lose just half that, or nothing.
+Outcome-focused folks will feel like they’ve failed.
+If you're more focused on the journey to get to your goal, you may be disappointed, but also know that you succeeded in choosing healthier behaviours.

-So instead of looking only at the end game—finding true love or a great new job—set goals about how to get there.
-Join some dating sites.
-Send out the résumés.
-Embrace the process.
-Then let fate take care of the rest.
-Merluzzi adds that it might help to say, “I’m going to do my best not to worry right now about future outcomes—they’ll come in due time.”
+So instead of looking only at the end game, set goals about how to get there.
+Track your food.
+Join dating sites.
+Send out your CV.
+Embrace the process, then let fate take care of the rest.

 4. Identify your captors